Veterinary Public Health Program

 Korea since 2006.

-So far in 2015, twenty-one rabid bats have been found.
+So far in 2015, thirty-one rabid bats have been found.

 When was rabies first detected in Los Angeles County?